rdpopov/nvim/README.md

 - **colors.vim** - Lightline config and color theme
 - **fzf.vim** - Fzf config stolen from the original repo, and modified slightly
 - **linter.vim** - Ale is used for linter and this is where it's config resides
+- **lang.vim** - Language switching controls, switch up and down a list onf predetermined languages in init.vim (2)
 - **plugs.vim** - Here are all the plugin currently in use,
 - **settings.vim** - Editor settings for vim, mostly stolen from other vimrcs.
 - **wm.vim** - rudamentary window managment, will probably become first plugin
 - **stashed/**  - past configs for plugins i might come back to on a later date

- (1) if i figue out how to make coc display information to be more like \
+ (1) If i figure out how to make coc display information to be more like \
- asyncomplete for nimslp (it has no documentation + suggestions are bland and same-y)
+ asyncomplete for nimslp (it has no documentation + suggestions are bland and same-y)\
+ (2) There are maybe better solutions for that, but this is using vim's builtin\
+ keymaps feature, and changes input just for vim, and is independant of system\
+ input language state (well, system has to be in english(as input) for vim to work)\

 Press **F10**  in normal mode for a list of my custom keybinfings.